Core Values

 We see people as God sees people.
 We support and serve those living in poverty (emotional, spiritual, financial, or relational) by connecting them with resources that lead to hope.

 All we do happens within the context of a healthy relationship.
-We strive to build relationships with all we interact with, including staff, youth, mentors, donors, community, and church leaders.
+We strive to build relationships with all we interact with, including staff, youth, mentors, donors, the community, and church leaders.

 Teamwork is our primary mode of operation.
 We intentionally seek and offer support, feedback, guidance, and collaboration.